Cody Ko: 2016–2019: YouTube commentary, music, and podcasts

-Kolodziejzyk joined YouTube on 30 May 2014.
+Ko joined YouTube on 30 May 2014.
 After Vine was discontinued, he shifted to YouTube content.
-He and Miller became popular on YouTube with their series That's Cringe, hosted on Kolodziejzyk's channel, where the two react to content they consider dumb.
+He and Miller became popular on YouTube with their series That's Cringe, hosted on Ko's channel, where the two react to content they consider dumb.
 That's Cringe has over 153 million combined views and makes up most of his channel's most popular videos.
 An episode on controversial YouTuber Jake Paul in October 2017 amassed over seventeen million views.
 Another episode on the Christian lifestyle channel Girl Defined spurred viral TikTok memes mocking Girl Defined and their videos' themes of extended chastity.

-Kolodziejzyk's other content focuses on internet culture, such as criticism of internet personalities, NFTs or ASMR videos involving dangerous acts.
+Ko's other content focuses on internet culture, such as criticism of internet personalities, NFTs or ASMR videos involving dangerous acts.
 He and other commentary YouTubers have been described as "media critics" for an online millennial audience.
 Vulture said that his videos helped bring attention to YouTube commentary and help it grow from a subsection of reaction videos.
-Kolodziejzyk is also part of the cast of Jimmy Tatro's web series The Real Bros of Simi Valley, which airs on Facebook Watch.
+Ko is also part of the cast of Jimmy Tatro's web series The Real Bros of Simi Valley, which airs on Facebook Watch.
 He used to edit his videos himself, but began to hire outside editors and a production team.

-Kolodziejzyk and Miller have made satirical rap songs together as Tiny Meat Gang (TMG) since 2017.
+Ko and Miller have made satirical rap songs together as Tiny Meat Gang (TMG) since 2017.
 Miller dubbed the pair "Tiny Meat Gang" after joking about "the weird idea of an 'unborn child as an fboy [sic]' posing in a sonogram".
 However, the two began considering music earnestly after they were contacted by producer Diamond Pistols and released their first extended play Bangers & Ass the same year.
-After struggling with repeated demonetization, Kolodziejzyk and Miller began the Tiny Meat Gang Podcast in October 2017 to make up for losses.
-The podcast is funded solely by their Patreon supporters, with each hour-long episode discussing various topics related to pop and internet culture.
-Kolodziejzyk also hosts the podcast Insanely Chill.
+After struggling with repeated demonetization, Ko and Miller began the Tiny Meat Gang Podcast in October 2017 to make up for losses.
+Each hour-long episode discusses various topics related to pop and internet culture.

-In 2018, Kolodziejzyk and Miller went on tour and reached one million subscribers on his main channel in June.
-In an interview with Tubefilter, Kolodziejzyk attributed his success to "ripping on the Paul brothers."
+In 2018, Ko and Miller went on tour and reached 1 million subscribers on his main channel in June.
+In an interview with Tubefilter, Ko attributed his success to "ripping on the Paul brothers."
 The same year, Post Malone was featured in an episode of their podcast and Tiny Meat Gang released their second EP, Locals Only.